collagraph/collagraph.github.io/docs/2013-01-21 Collagraph.com.au site guidelines.md

 ## Content

-+ Title
+### Title
+>	Collagraph
-+ What is Collagraph?
+### What is Collagraph?

+>	Collagraph craft beautiful online publishing systems.
+Luke Bacon and Robert Irish are a web design and content strategy partnership based in Sydney, Australia.
+We work with forward thinking clients on projects that make an impact.

-+ What do we do?
+### What do we do?

-+ Contact information
+### Contact information

+>	info@collagraph.com.au
+	call Luke on +61406566693

 ### Three points

 - “We built websites tailored to your goals, and establish measurement processes to help you track them and improve your communications.”
- -
 - “We help you to develop your content to make it clear, beautiful and usable - for both you and your audience.”
- -
 - “We're strong believers in universal accessibility - one site, that looks and works on all devices and all kinds of people.”
  -